keboola/connection-docs/storage/tables/csv-files.md

 - Import it into Google Drive without any conversion (notice, however, that you might want to use Google Drive Writer instead)
 - Import it into Microsoft Excel by following the below instructions.

+*Note: The rows are exported in random order and there is no way to specify ordering of rows in the exported file.*

 ### Opening in Microsoft Excel
 The easiest way to import the CSV file exported from KBC into Microsoft Excel is by starting Excel and opening